uwescience/DSSG2023-Groundwater/notebooks-and-markdowns/02-Data You Need for Groundwater Analysis.md

 **A:** For more information that's relevant to hydrological information, you could refer to their [Level-3 Data Product User Handbook](https://deotb6e7tfubr.cloudfront.net/s3-edaf5da92e0ce48fb61175c28b67e95d/podaac-ops-cumulus-docs.s3.us-west-2.amazonaws.com/gracefo/open/docs/GRACE-FO_L3_Handbook_JPL.pdf?A-userid=None&Expires=1690241615&Signature=bNV~ixhHoOupQqiGtGhqH9Hfe7t7cc3OV7lpXOdLs0pOTMY1IgS2hYr2XRFtszFYucNVarcxrmIQGkwIB4CP5svHDiY3VuX4Gdy428RmNQ3BdAyiOhS6zxkkFJ77Osmu9t2P~JAu7CbijgeGxObAXtv9fsVb6sQgpllMB5PA9LplawrqBipZIs-84VX5CSDSFYIKZogv~d1jT8~AaE7I3GG79~osAsIaZ3v66OTDNJ4wHnjOLixptO5-85MrjtrHW07fQXXdyYfSLafNfDaFQCkaawGE1XZSpTSf8Krr0t~Zzl97wAUPzlvmr74HtWcHo6kuC70Qkzi9BLVkGADykA__&Key-Pair-Id=K353YVLLPST7AQ).
 Other documentations of GRACE and GRACE-FO mission are accessible [here](https://podaac.jpl.nasa.gov/gravity/gracefo-documentation).
 [^1]: https://grace.jpl.nasa.gov/applications/groundwater/
 [^2]: https://nap.nationalacademies.org/read/25754/

+**Q: Which version of GLDAS should I use?**

+**A:** GLDAS has three components: GLDAS-2.0, GLDAS-2.1, and GLDAS 2.2.

+The key difference among these versions lies in the data assimilation techniques they employ.

+GLDAS-2.0 and GLDAS-2.1 are open-loop products, meaning they do not use data assimilation techniques.
+Data assimilation is a process that combines observational data with model simulations to improve the accuracy of the resulting output.
+In contrast, GLDAS-2.2 utilizes data assimilation techniques, making it a more advanced version compared to GLDAS-2.0 and GLDAS-2.1.

+For our project, we have chosen to use GLDAS-2.2 because of its improved accuracy and the incorporation of observational data through data assimilation, which helps to provide more reliable land surface variables for analysis and decision-making.